 Beypore was once so famous for Urus and this coastal village was so busy with the Uru construction work.
 They had plenty of orders from the Arab countries.
-Naturally the industry flourished well and the area had the presence of large number of skilled architects and labourers.
+Naturally, the industry flourished well and the area had the presence of a large number of skilled architects and laborers.
 But that is history.
 The present story is different.
 The usage and demand for Urus are dwindling as technology is so progressed now and the resultant invention of motorized water vessels.
-Moreover, the income from this work was not matching to the labour it demanded This forced many workers to migrate to another field of lucrative jobs.
+Moreover, the income from this work was not matching to the labor it demanded This forced many workers to migrate to another field of lucrative jobs.
 The industry thus nearly came on the verge of a total collapse.

 The revival story

 The sad state of Uru industry opened the eyes of Government and business men who loved this traditional industry.
 With a lot of relief schemes, aid and proper publicity around the world about this once prestigious industry have brought some positive changes.
 The propaganda clicked.
 Now orders from the Gulf countries are coming and the industry is on a survival stage.
 Urus have got a new life.
 It is reflected in Beypore well with the work of three works being executed currently.
 My colleague and close friend from Thrissur Mr. Benny has clicked this positive development on his camera professionally.
 He came all the way from Thrissur to study about Urus.
 When passionate guys team up, any mission becomes exciting as well executable.
 Benny, thanks, and claps for your work!

 This is the Google Map of the Location

 How to reach the Project Site